Flex Your Outside Ankle

 Image by Arm

-Stand on the outside leg so the bones are aligned or stacked on top of each other.
+Stand on the outside leg with the bones aligned and stacked on top of each other, as demonstrated by Henrik Kristoffersen of Norway.

-If the outside ankle flexes more toward the inside of the turn, the knee will tip inward, reducing pressure against the outside ski and increasing the risk of injury, as explained in the Learning Module, Reduce Risk of Injury.
+With ‘shaped’ skis, tipping the outside knee inward to create edge angle is unnecessary.
+This action reduces pressure against the outside ski and increases the risk of knee injury as demonstrated in the Learning Module, Reduce Risk of Injury.

 Outside Leg Video